Anôsy: European contact and Jesuit mission

-While the Zafiraminia moved into Anosy from the north, Europeans began arriving from the south.
+While the Zafiraminia moved into Anôsy from the north, Europeans began arriving from the south.
 On 10 August 1500, a Portuguese crew – whose ship had been separated from the 2nd Portuguese India Armada during a storm – became the first Europeans to see Madagascar, at the southern coast near present-day Fort-Dauphin.
 They named it Ilha de São Lourenço ("Saint-Laurent" in French).
 There were at least five shipwrecks on this coast between 1504 and 1507, and historian Mike Pearson believes some of the Portuguese survivors built the fort Tranovato (English: house of stone), a 10 m stone blockhouse located on a hill 9 km west of present-day Fort-Dauphin.
 Others believe it was erected a generation later, but it is likely the first European building on Madagascar, and sheltered shipwrecked sailors awaiting rescue.
 Other shipwrecked sailors were able to assimilate, possibly aided by being light-skinned like the ruling Zafiraminia who claimed to be descended from Arabs.
 On 4 August 1508, Diogo Lopes de Sequeira arrived on a Portuguese trade mission, recovering two shipwreck survivors who served as a Malagasy translators for contact and resupply.
 Trading colonies were attempted by the Portuguese and the French, but initial efforts were short-lived and abandoned.
 Shipwrecks continued and conditions at Anosy led cartographer Jean Parmentier to describe the waters as "the ocean without reason".

 In 1613, a Portuguese expedition to Madagascar visited the stone fort at Travovato, which was occupied by a local king, Chambanga.
 A treaty of friendship was agreed, trade was opened, and a church was built for Jesuit missionaries to begin evangelism.
 A dispute broke out when the king apparently refused an offer to send his son Drian-Ramaka to Goa for Catholic education; the sailors seized the boy by force and their ship was briefly attacked before sailing to Goa.
 In April 1616 the Jesuits returned to Anosy to exchange Drian-Ramaka for Chambanga's other sons, which the king refused; following accusations, and realizing their missionary work was in jeopardy, the Jesuits settled for a distant relation of the king.
 Chambanga became further distrustful when the Portuguese began prospecting for gold and silver; he suspended trade, attempting to starve them out of Anosy.
 This continued when Drian-Ramaka succeeded his father, and respected the folk religion instead of embracing Catholicism.
-Suffering in isolation and having baptized only one Malagasy person over a year, the Jesuits left Anosy in 1617.
+Suffering in isolation and having baptized only one Malagasy person over a year, the Jesuits left Anôsy in 1617.